 Regulatory Excellence: Understanding the rapidly evolving regulatory environment and acting strategically within it.
 Key considerations include:

-- Traditional Medicare: Given the anticipated loss of Medicaid coverage and increase in uninsured, hospitals need to capture all Medicaid days for DSH and 340B eligibility (if applicable).
+- Traditional Medicare: Given the anticipated loss of Medicaid coverage and increase in the uninsured, hospitals need to capture all Medicaid days for DSH and 340B eligibility (if applicable).
 Hospitals that have access to the 340B program may need to consider additional strategies to remain eligible.
 Beyond DSH, hospitals should explore strategies to help capture additional allowable Medicare bad debt, optimize their wage index, and expand access to IME/GME funding.

 - Medicare Advantage (MA): Given the revenue cycle challenges providers are experiencing, organizations should review their portfolio of MA contracts to determine if the relationships continue to meet their strategic objectives.

 Talent Optimization: Building exceptional teams and equipping them to succeed in executing mission-aligned business and care delivery models.
+Key considerations include:

 How Forvis Mazars Can Help